 Did you know?

-According to the WWF and Global Footprint Network, If the entire world used as much fuel, food, land and timber as Europeans, it would take 2.8 planets to sustain us all.
-We’re committed to doing our part to explore ways of doing more with less, and empowering Europeans to live better without consuming more than their fair share.
+According to the WWF and the Global Footprint Network, if the whole world used as much fuel, food, land and wood as Europeans do today, 2.8 planets would be needed to supply the world’s population.
+With this in mind, we’re committed to doing our part to explore practical ways to do more with less, to empower Europeans to live better without consuming more than their fair share.

 One person’s trash is another person’s treasure.
 Here’s a glimpse at our waste management approach:

 Since 2021, we have been tracking all waste from construction and deconstruction at our site developments and refurbishments.

 From 2022 we adapted our processes to progress toward diverting 100% of our waste (by weight) from landfill during the construction phase.
 By 2025, we will collect and analyze data on waste produced in all our buildings during business operations.

 By 2030, our ambition is to reach circularity during deconstruction for all brownfield developments.

 As part of our commitment to conserving natural resources, we are progressively installing rainwater harvesting and reuse systems in all our premises, and building natural drainage systems in parking areas.
 For energy efficiency, photovoltaic systems at our sites often produce more power than our customers need.
 We continually reduce energy demands on our energy efficient buildings with efficient lighting system, efficient HVAC installation and with smart metering to manage energy consumption using as much renewable energy as possible, thanks to on-site renewable energy production.